 “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it is the only thing that ever has.”-- Margaret Mead

-The American Society for Nutrition represents nearly 5,000 individuals dedicated to nutrition science and research.
+The American Society for Nutrition represents more than 5,000 individuals dedicated to nutrition science and research.
 Each and every member can play a valuable role in advancing the Society's public policy agenda, and ASN encourages your involvement!
 Every legislative session, policymakers make decisions that shape the nutrition landscape and may impact you, your research, your employer, and your community, region, or state.
 It's critical that nutrition researchers get involved in public policy to ensure that policymakers understand how nutrition research influences global health and economies, and how legislative and regulatory policies affect the ability of nutrition researchers to sucessfully conduct research that will have a positive impact on public health.
 As a constituent and nutrition scientist, you can provide valuable input to help guide decision making and make a difference!

 2012-13 ASN President Dr. Teresa A. Davis; Sarah Ohlhorst, Director of Government Relations; and Jennifer McCandless, 2013 ASN intern; conduct Congressional visits at Rayburn House Office Building

 ASN occasionally issues legislative “action” alerts related to pressing issues before Congress affecting nutrition science and research.
 These alerts enable ASN members to send a personalized message to their members of Congress and make their voice heard in Washington.